-If an allergic reaction occurs, the medicinal product should be discontinued, and appropriate therapy should be instituted.
+If an allergic reaction occurs, the drug should be discontinued and appropriate therapy should be instituted.
 Physicians should be aware that reappearance of the allergic symptoms may occur when symptomatic therapy is discontinued.

 Since liver is the principal route of elimination for azithromycin, the use of azithromycin should be undertaken with caution in patients with significant hepatic disease.
-Cases of fulminant hepatitis potentially leading to life-threatening liver failure have been reported with azithromycin (see section 4.8).
+Cases of fulminant hepatitis potentially leading to life-threatening liver failure have been reported with azithromycin.
 Some patients may have had pre-existing hepatic disease or may have been taking other hepatotoxic medicinal products.